 This verse says that a desire for riches can lead to ruin, which is just the opposite of the peace, joy, security, happiness, and satisfaction we crave.
 And it’s not just talking about financial ruin (although striving for riches has led many into bankruptcy).
 It also refers to something worse: “bankruptcy of the soul.”

 This tension between “wealth” (as “funded contentment”) and “riches” (as an insatiable desire for more) presents a constant challenge to us.
 We need wealth, but not as an all-sufficient or an all-satisfying end in itself.
-It’s a tool given to us by God to be used to live out the life he has called us to, before and in retirement.
+It’s a tool God has given us to live out the life he has called us to live, both before and in retirement.

 Thus, retirement savings are certainly part of our “wealth.”
-The essence of the challenge we face in acquiring and managing our wealth, which includes saving and investing for retirement while steering clear of its allure that drives us toward “striving after the wind” of riches, which is idolatry.
+The essence of the challenge we face in acquiring and managing our wealth is that we save and invest for retirement while steering clear of the allure that drives us toward “striving after the wind” of riches, which is idolatry.

 We are dependent on God’s provision, which is typically in the form of income from work, which we can then spend, save, invest, and give.
 If we ever want to retire, we will need provision (wealth) during that season of life.